ibm-cloud-architecture/terraform-openshift4-vcd/README.md

 **Change History:**

+  -   10/11/2021:
+      -  added code to support minimal cluster.
+If you set compute_count=0 then install will set masters schedulable
   - 6/25/2021:
       - added code to use vcd-cli to start cluster after its provisioned so now the terraform will start the cluster for you and will end when the bootstrap is complete.
   - 6/04/2021: